How above- and belowground biotic traits shape insulation of permafrost in a warming Arctic

 Project description

-The project aims to understand how various plant community traits and belowground factors, such as root architecture and soil microbes, influence permafrost insulation and stability.
+The project aims to understand how various plant community traits and belowground factors, such as plant height and root architecture, influence permafrost insulation and stability.
 The study seeks to identify key drivers and mechanisms that modulate permafrost thaw under changing Arctic conditions.

 Tasks